stutijindal11/Car-Parking-Sensor/README.md

 Sometimes, due to errors in the sensor functioning, the `8051 microcontroller` may go into an infinite loop.
 To solve that issue we generate a delay of 40 milliseconds after triggering the ultrasonic sensor.

-3. `TIMER value = time taken by the signal to (go forward + come back)`
+3. TIMER value = time taken by the signal to (go forward + come back)

-It measures the signal traces the whole distance twice.
+4. It measures the signal traces the whole distance twice.
 So, the time taken by the signal to travel the distance is:

-                                `Time taken= TIMER0 value/2`
+                                Time taken= TIMER0 value/2

-4.` ULTRASONIC pulse travels with the speed of sound 340.29 m/s = 34029 cm/s `
+5. `Ultrasonic` pulses travels with the speed of sound 340.29 m/s = `34029 cm/s`

-5.` Range of target= velocity * time = 34029 * TIMER0/2 =  17015 * TIMER0`
+6. Range of target= velocity * time = 34029 * TIMER0/2 =  `17015 * TIMER0`

-6. At 12MHz, TIMER0 gets incremented for 1microsecond.
+7. At 12MHz, `TIMER0` gets incremented for 1microsecond.

                      Range =    17015 centimeters/seconds  *  TIMER0 micro seconds